ahmedraza1996/ufsa/README.md

 ``` python
 python run_yti.py --use_cuda --dataset yti  --use_pe_tgt  --do_framewise_loss_gauss --do_segwise_loss --do_crossattention_action_loss_nll
 ```
-Specify path to stage1 model for each action inside the loop via the `--pretrained_model` flag.
+Specify path to stage 1 model for each action inside the loop via the `--pretrained_model` flag.

 ## Testing